Rashay01/Python_exercises/Rebase_vs_Squash_Normal_Merge.md

 The `i` stands for interactive.
 It looks at the root commit and one by one applies the following commits.The diffrence between a interactive rebase and normal rebase is that, a normal rebase does this automatically where as in rebase interactive - one is able to edit each commit.
 One is able to edit an old commit message, delete a old commit, combine multiple commits (sqaush them), reorder commits, make fixes to old commits, reopen commits for editing.

 One should only use this technique when the branch has not been shared with anyone, in order to prevent future merge conflicts.

+Git interactive rebase allows you to change individual commits, squash commits together, drop commits or change the order of the commits.
+This allows you to clean up your Git commit history to make it linear and meaningful, which can make it easier to understand the history of the project in the future